 The TOS Sabine Woods is a prime example of what we call an oak mott.
 This neotropical bird sanctuary is an excellent site for spring migration of warblers, vireos, thrushes and other songbirds.
-At an oak mott, the ground is usually slightly higher than the surrounding area with Live Oak trees (Quercus virginiana), Hackberry, Mulberry, flowering shrubs, grasses, and wildflowers growing under the canopy and around the edges.
+At an oak mott, the ground is usually slightly higher than the surrounding area with Live Oak trees (Quercus virginiana), Hackberry (Celtis sp.)
+Mulberry (Morus sp.), flowering shrubs, grasses, and wildflowers growing under the canopy and around the edges.
 This grove of plant diversity provides the major habitat for miles around for migrant woodland species of birds.
 These oak motts become what we call migrant traps because the woodland species of birds use them as a stopover habitat for feeding and resting during migration.
 The TOS has added valuable fresh water drips and ponds that are critically important for the birds.
 Often times the species are concentrated in these relatively small woodlands and on a good day, we could have 15 or more of the 36 possible species of warblers in this relatively small woodland.
 Additionally, there are thrushes, tanagers, vireos, orioles, flycatchers, and many other species possible that are migrating north to their breeding range.
 The length of time that we spend here will depend upon the bird activity.
 If there are a number of migrants then we will spend more time.
 If fewer migrants we will travel by van to other sites to look for non-woodland migrants and return to Sabine Woods in the afternoon.

 The road from Sabine Woods to McFaddin Wildlife Refuge cuts through coastal marsh with scattered trees and shrubs that could hold any of the migrating warblers or songbirds so we may stop to check some of these small tree clusters.
 At McFaddin Wildlife Refuge and the surrounding area, the habitat consists of various species of salt marsh grasses, cane, bayous, and channels.
-Here we’ll look for egrets, herons, gulls, and terns, and watch the skies for swallows, hawks, and a variety of other migrants that will be passing through.
+Here we’ll look for rails, egrets, herons, gulls, terns, orchard orioles, common yellowthroat, and watch the skies for swallows, hawks, and a variety of other migrants that will be passing through.

 We will pick a nice spot under the shade of a live oak for lunch around noon.

 After lunch, we’ll resume birding and could move back and forth between the coastal marsh and the oak mott depending on the activity of migration.
 Either way, on a good day, we will see lots of birds and great species diversity in a relatively undeveloped area of the coastal marsh.

 This field trip is sponsored by the Port Arthur Convention & Visitors Bureau.